The honey market in China is a big opportunity for all foreign Companies.

-The production is exported to Europe, some Asian countries as the example of Japan or the United States.
+The production is exported to Europe, some Asian countries as an example of Japan or the United States.
 It is the official European supplier, to importing countries like Spain, Germany the United Kingdom.
 Indeed, the source of the Chinese honey, comes from small beekeepers of the Qinghai region of China, more exactly to the north-west of the country, a product which draws the doubt since it is likely to be counterfeited, which pushes to change the honey market in Asia-Pacific.

 Repetitive counterfeit honey is hurting Chinese producers

-Few times when it comes to real honey in China, laboratories in the United States have begun to check the origin of honey and its components to be able to certify it and therefore select the best honey for the consumer.
+Few times when it comes to real honey in China, laboratories in the United States have begun to check the origin of the honey and its components to be able to certify it and therefore select the best honey for the consumer.

-Chinese honey is generally labeled “made in Thailand”, the Philippines or Russia, and more recently Vietnam.
+Chinese honey is generally labelled “made in Thailand”, the Philippines or Russia, and more recently Vietnam.
 And so as we will launder money and well in China we bleach honey!
 The honey from this country is therefore removed from the European market, from 2002 and finally in 2011 since it contained chemicals and preservatives that made it dangerous for health.

-The counterfeit honey also affects the Chinese consumer, who uses this nectar to cook, it is an essential food for the population, it also uses it to heal, since it is an antibacterial and a healing, and helps also to fight sore throat cough or insomnia.
+The counterfeit honey also affects the Chinese consumer, who uses this nectar to cook, it is an essential food for the population, it also uses it to heal, since it is an antibacterial and healing, and helps also to fight sore throat cough or insomnia.